 Monterey Minerals Announces Corporate Update

-TORONTO, ON / ACCESSWIRE / July 16, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK ) today announces a corporate update pertaining to the issued and outstanding shares of the Company.On April 14, 2021, the Company …
+TORONTO, ON / ACCESSWIRE / July 23, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK) today announces a corporate update pertaining to the issued and outstanding shares of the Company.The share consolidation …

-TORONTO, ON / ACCESSWIRE / July 16, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK ) today announces a corporate update pertaining to the issued and outstanding shares of the Company.On April 14, 2021, the Company …
+TORONTO, ON / ACCESSWIRE / July 23, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK) today announces a corporate update pertaining to the issued and outstanding shares of the Company.The share consolidation …

-TORONTO, ON / ACCESSWIRE / July 16, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK ) today announces a corporate update pertaining to the issued and outstanding shares of the Company.
+TORONTO, ON / ACCESSWIRE / July 23, 2021 / Monterey Minerals Inc. (the "Company" or "Monterey") (CSE:MREY and FSE:2DK) today announces a corporate update pertaining to the issued and outstanding shares of the Company.

-On April 14, 2021, the Company reported that its Board of Directors decided to cease work at the Alicia Project in the Philippines and sold the property back to the original property vendor.
-Since that time, the Company has been evaluating its options.

-Effective July 23, 2021, Monterey will consolidate its outstanding common shares, on the basis of one (1) post-consolidation common share for every eighty (80) pre-consolidation common shares ("Reverse- Split").
-In accordance with the provisions of the British Columbia Securities Act, the Monterey Board of Directors has approved the Reverse Split which will result in approximately 1,914,994 post-consolidation common shares remaining issued and outstanding.
+The share consolidation previously announced in the press release dated July 16, 2021 will now be effective on July 27, 2021 (previously July 23, 2021), Monterey will consolidate its outstanding common shares, on the basis of one (1) post-consolidation common share for every eighty (80) pre-consolidation common shares ("Reverse- Split").
+In accordance with the Company's articles, shareholder approval will not be required for the proposed Consolidation.
+The Company's board of directors has approved the Reverse Split which will result in approximately 1,914,995 post-consolidation common shares remaining issued and outstanding.

 About Monterey Minerals Inc.